Ginsburg’s death jolts chaotic presidential race as both sides prepare for Supreme Court battle

 “Tonight and in the coming days we should focus on the loss of the justice and her enduring legacy.
 But there is no doubt — let me be clear — that the voters should pick the president and the president should pick the justice for the Senate to consider,” he told reporters in a hastily arranged appearance late Friday.

-The rare opportunity to replace a liberal stalwart and feminist icon with a conservative and cement the court’s shift to the right likely will motivate Republicans more than any other issue and help further unite the right behind Trump and the party’s vulnerable Senate candidates, according to GOP strategists.
+Previewing the path ahead, Democratic vice-presidential nominee Kamala D. Harris said in a statement Friday: “Tonight we mourn, we honor, and we pray for Justice Ruth Bader Ginsburg and her family.
+Tomorrow we fight for her legacy.”

-Amy Coney Barrett, a federal judge on the U.S. Court of Appeals for the Seventh Circuit who has a strong following among social conservatives, is considered a favorite to be nominated by Trump, according to three advisers to the president.
+The rare opportunity to replace a liberal stalwart and feminist icon with a conservative and cement the court’s shift to the right is likely to motivate Republicans more than any other issue and help further unite the right behind Trump and the party’s vulnerable Senate candidates, according to GOP strategists.

-Ginsburg’s death promises to be a catalyst for Democrats, too, who are poised to mobilize to elect Biden as president and replace the late justice with a liberal who would protect a generation of social measures — from same-sex marriage to the Affordable Care Act and the Deferred Action for Childhood Arrivals program for undocumented immigrants known as Dreamers.
+Ginsburg’s death promises to be a catalyst for Democrats, too, who are poised to mobilize to elect Biden as president and replace the late justice with a liberal who would protect a generation of social measures — from same-sex marriage to the Affordable Care Act to the Deferred Action for Childhood Arrivals program for undocumented immigrants known as “dreamers.”

-“The polarization in the country was already a 12 on a one-to-10 scale.
+“The polarization in the country was already a 12 on a 1-to-10 scale.
 It was already off the charts.
 This is going to push it up to 15,” said Neil Newhouse, a longtime Republican pollster.
 “This energizes both liberals and conservatives, it ratchets up the intensity, and it puts a focus on what’s at stake in this election.”

-David Axelrod, who served as the top political strategist to Obama, concurred.
+David Axelrod, who served as top political strategist to Obama, concurred.

 “This is another log in an already roaring fire,” Axelrod said.
 “This is going to further intensify feelings on both sides.
 For Trump, there has been some softening among evangelicals in some of the polling.
 He may see this as a way to fire them up again.”